Ask any of your fellow gamers what they think of the

 were sold in toy and department stores, the VideoBrain was

-mostly sold directly through the company via mail order
+mostly sold directly through the company via mail order although

-available through Macy's Department Stores for a short period of
+Macy's) for a short period of time.

 While the VideoBrain may have been revolutionary for its